darkfireXXI/Algo_Crypto_Trading/README.md

 All Things Related to Algorithm Trading Cryptocurrency

 ## Directory
+#### Alternative_GrabData.ipynb
+Python code to fetch data from websites with limited/slow/un-stable APIs or websites that don't offer APIs at all.
+The information is fetched using Get requests and Selenium and then recorded to a SQL database

 #### BNB_GrabData.ipynb
 Python code to fetch market info and order book data from Binance and store it as a CSV (collects for BTC, ETH, and USDT markets up to any number of coin pairs)